ligato/docs/docs/plugins/connection-plugins.md

 * [GRPC client tutorial][grpc-client-tutorial] shows how to create a client for the off-the-shelf vpp-agent's GRPC Server
 * [GRPC server tutorial][grpc-server-tutorial] shows how to create your own GRPC Server using the [CN-Infra GRPC Plugin][grpc-plugin].

-GRPC support in the VPP-Agent is provided by the [CN-Infra GRPC plugin][grpc-plugin] that implements handling of GRPC requests.
+GRPC support in the vpp-agent is provided by the [CN-Infra GRPC plugin][grpc-plugin] that implements handling of GRPC requests.

 The vpp-agent GRPC plugin can be used to: